FarsanaPH/HireHub-CRUD-backend/README.md

 - 🔗[Backend Repo](https://github.com/FarsanaPH/HireHub-CRUD-backend)

-## 📌 Note
+---

-This project uses a **mock API** powered by JSON Server.
+ 📌 **Note:** This project uses a **mock API** powered by JSON Server.
 It’s designed to mimic real-world functionality for learning and demonstration purposes.